bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Macro

-Format: `MRN` macnam1 macnam2
+Format: `MRN` nam1 nam2

-Defaults:
+Defaults: temp temp

 Description:
-Renames macro.
+`MRN` is an old command for renaming a macro.
+It has been replaced with the `RENMAC` command and is currently simply an alias to it.
+As such `RENMAC` should be used in place of `MRN`.
 ## MTR
-Set lock meter limits 	             TEMP    TEMP
+Set lock meter limits

 Category: Lock